 The southwest corner of Guadalupe St. and MLK Dr. is currently occupied by an aging office building, small utility buildings, and a surface parking lot.
-The community has a need for and interest in additional housing types that provide "middle" options between single-family homes and apartments.
+The community has a need for and interest in additional housing types that provide diverse housing types, often referred to as "middle" options, between single-family homes and apartments.
 This location could fit a significant amount of housing with convenient access to Eddie Durham Park and the rest of Downtown.